 We hurt, ache, and are not healthy.
 Our testosterone levels are low.
 Our libidos are low.
 We are nowhere near as strong as our fathers’ generation.
 My brothers, that’s not a man’s life.

-Our wives are running shit.
+Our wives are running our families.
 By default.
 Because we tapped out.
 Because we didn’t step up.
 Because we were playing video games.
 Because we spent too much time at work.
-Not only are our wives running shit, but they’re starving for us to be more.
+While our wives may enjoy the control of running things, they’re starving for us to be more.
 They need more leadership and initiative from us.
 They need us to take the family on an adventure.
 They need us to raise our kids, not just send them to her.
 My brothers, that’s not a man’s life.

 Our kids need us to train them.
 To get them strong and brave.
 To stop being so damn overprotective.
 To get them ready to thrive in a world that is changing rapidly.
 To know them.
 To build our values into their hearts.
 To stop abdicating our place in their lives to Disney or ABC Family or whatever the hell ridiculous stuff their friends are watching.
 That’s not a man’s life.

 There is a movement afoot, gentlemen.
 The past election cycles have shown that that there is a generation of men who feel they have been quieted by society, who been made to feel ashamed of their power and strength because of the abuses of the past, who feel aimless, who feel overwhelmed by the busyness of life, who feel inadequate, who are angry, who are dead inside, who have allowed the comforts of technology to make them soft, but who are ready for a change.
 I’m ready to change a culture.
 I’m ready to show the world what men can be.
 A man who is strong.
 A man who provides.
 A man who protects.
 A man who loves.
 A man who achieves.